 10 September 2018

-New to Florist Paste?
-Here are my top tips for getting the most out of it.
+Here are my 7 top tips for working with florist paste and getting the most out of it.

 Use a really good brand.
 Squires Kitchen is one of the best.
 Beau Products is one I used to use due to the little pots of colours that it comes in.

-To make Florist Paste easier to use, use Trex (Crisco) with it to soften it.
+To make the paste easier to use, use Trex (Crisco) with it to soften it.

 The florist paste will slowly take mositure out of your hands.
 Therefore once it is soft and smooth stop fiddling with it.
 If you do it will dry out fairly quickly.
 Just wrap in a food safe bad once it is ready.

 You can roll florist paste very thin indeed (so you can almost see through it).
 It is very strong and stretchy so don't be afraid of it.

 Florist paste dries hard and brittle.
 Therefore it is not used to cover cakes.
 Instead use fondant (sugar paste) to cover cakes.
 Florist paste (gum paste) is used for making decorations such as flowers, leaves, petals or other things that need to dry thin and hard.

 When you need to wrap it, you need it to be airtight.
 I use food bags.
 Clingfilm is not as good as it slightly lets the air in.
 Also check that the food bag you have is not one which breaths as you want it to be fully air tight when wrapped.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.